-The main operation income of the Company is derived from the sales of premises.
+The main operation income of Hong Pu Real Estate Development Co., Ltd. and its subsidiaries is derived from the sales of premises.
 Sales customers are numerous and scattered, and the income-related control mostly relies on manual execution.
 Therefore, the recognition of revenue has been identified as one of the key audit matters in conducting the examination of the financial statement.